 8. Estimate your level of assertiveness

-One can do this by either evaluating your own behavior or asking input from others.
-Question yourself: are you willing to discuss with anyone about what you want?
-Most people will answer this question with some experiences which direct the need for overcoming the fear and expressing the opinion more regularly.
+One can do this by either evaluating your own behavior or asking for input from others.
+Question yourself: are you willing to discuss with anyone what you want?
+Most people will answer this question with some experiences which direct the need for overcoming the fear and expressing their opinion more regularly.
 To gain a complete understanding of your style being effective or not, complete a success inventory.
-Over a specific time period, months or a few weeks ask yourself what I want from this circumstance prior to entering the meeting or discussion.
+Over a specific time period, months, or a few weeks, ask yourself what you want from this circumstance prior to entering the meeting or discussion.
 Later estimate the results: Did I managed to get what I wanted?
-A track record of your success is created with this and it also provides you with an indication whether you require an adjustment in your style.
+A track record of your success is created with this, and it also provides you with an indication of whether you require an adjustment in your style.
 Rating your own behavior objectively could be a difficult task.
 The connection between what others see and what we think we are doing is very weak.
 Hence getting feedback from a trusted colleague or conducting a complete review will be helpful.

 9. Set objectives and stick to them

-If you find out during an assessment that you are holding back.
+Suppose you find out during an assessment that you are holding back.
 Ask yourself why you are keeping quiet or what you are not saying.
-Next time you are into something similar practice beforehand what you are going to say and how will you say it.
-Challenge yourself to a particular time bounded behavioral goal.
-For example, challenge yourself with a week to initiate conversation with colleagues on three difficult topics or decide to speak out within the first two minutes of the next group discussion.
+Next time you are into something similar, practice beforehand what you are going to say and how will you say it.
+Challenge yourself to a particular time-bounded behavioral goal.
+For example, challenge yourself with a week to initiate a conversation with colleagues on three difficult topics or decide to speak out within the first two minutes of the next group discussion.
 Real modifications could be made only by focused on incremental modifications.
-If you succeed in these challenges, set other aim and stick to it.
-If anything does not work out then try a different one instead of beating yourself.
+If you succeed in these challenges, set other aims and stick to them.
+If anything does not work out, then try a different one instead of beating yourself.
 Approach everything with a lively attitude.

-Some additional tips you should consider while learning to be assertive at the work
+Some additional tips you should consider while learning to be assertive at work.

 - Ask for what you want exactly without offending any junior or senior at the office.

-- Use particular phraseology to gain confidence, speak truth with sensitivity and power.
+- Use particular phraseology to gain confidence, speak the truth with sensitivity and power.